 When we talk to people about our chickens we are often asked the question: “Are they organic?”.
-It’s not possible to answer this question with a straight yes or no, but I promise not to waffle.
-This post is part one of three that will address the issues of:
+It’s not possible to answer with a straight yes or no, but I promise not to waffle.
+This post is part one of a series to address the question.

 Part 1.
 Genetics